hincz-lab/Evolution-Counterdiabatic-Driving/README.md

 ./n_dimensions -DEATH_RATE .1 -GENERATIONS 100
 ```

-Alternatively, they can be set by modifying the values in the configuration file, NDim.cfg.
+Alternatively, they can be set by modifying the values in the configuration file, `NDim.cfg`.
+The model will use any file called `NDim.cfg` in the current directory with it as a configuration file.
+The configuration file used for this paper is stored in the `config` directory, but will be copied to the current directory when you run `make nd`.

-## Other contents of this repository
+## Contents of this repository

 ### Configurations

-`NDim.cfg` contains the base configuration, without counterdiabatic driving.
+`config/NDim.cfg` contains the base configuration, without counterdiabatic driving.
 Parameter modifications used to run other conditions were specified as command-line arguments.
 For the exact values used to generate data in the paper, see the SLURM submission scripts in the `config` directory.

+### Model Code

+All code for both models lives in the `source` directory.
+The 1-dimensional model is in `ABMtoFP_Evol.c`.
+The majority of the code for the n-dimensional model is in `n_dimensions.h` and the remainder is in `n_dimensions.cc`.

 ### Driving prescriptions